 In this tutorial we determine the forces in individual members of a truss under load conditions using conditions of static equilibrium at each joint in the example below.
 It should be noted that this method is valid only for statically determinate structures.

 The bars of this truss are connected by hinged joints (often referred to as pin joints) which cannot transmit moment loads.
-All loads act along the line of the bars which are thus in pure tension or compression.
+All loads act along the longitudinal axes of the bars which are thus in pure tension or compression.
 Very small distortions in the bars arising from strains can be ignored.
 Even when the bars are rigidly connected, for example using bolted gusset plates, analysis shows relatively small deviations from the stresses in the members derived using hinged joints.
 All load and reaction forces are assumed to act at joints.

 Although the basic method for resolving forces in the bars is straightforward, determining the signs of forces requires care.
 The method below focuses on avoiding such errors.